openmoh/openmohaa/README.md

 ## Intro

 The main goal of OpenMoHAA is to ensure the future and continuity of **Medal of Honor: Allied Assault**.
 It has always been a dream in the community to provide patches and security fixes for the game.
-Thanks to the ioquake3 project, F.A.K.K SDK and other quality tools, OpenMoHAA has already reached more than half of its goal: to create an open-source version of MoH:AA (version 2.40) that is fully compatible with the original game (in terms of protocol, assets, and scripts).
+Thanks to the ioquake3 project, F.A.K.K SDK and other quality tools, OpenMoHAA has already reached more than half of its goal: to create an open-source version of MoH:AA (based on version 2.40) that is fully compatible with the original game (in terms of protocol, assets, and scripts).

 ## Running

+Ensure that you download the binaries compatible with your platform.

+### Requirements

+You may need to install Microsoft Visual C++ 2015/2017/2019/2022 Redistributable from https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170

+### Client

 a) extract archive to your MOHAA installation directory.